 Job Classification / Reclassification

 Iowa State University's classification system is a process for systematically analyzing, evaluating and cataloging jobs within the organization.
 Positions at Iowa State University are described in detail in a position description (PD).
 Visit PeopleAdmin to view job descriptions, titles, and classification information.
-A PeopleAdmin Quick Reference Guide has been created to assist you.

 The classification system compares jobs in terms of their relative contributions to the organization.
 The outcome of the analysis process results in the classification and allocation of a pay grade level to a position based on duties, job factors, and the essential requirements of current and new positions.